LorettaSav/code-detective/README.md

 - Run `npm install` in project directory.
 - `cd client` and run `npm install`.
-- Also run `npm install @monaco-editor/react` to be able to create the website IDE.
+- JUST IN CASE it's absent in package.json: Also run `npm install @monaco-editor/react monaco-editor` to be able to create the website IDE.

 ### Database Prep